Chart Color Schemes

 Cecil Hills is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Cecil Hills, as per the latest Census, consisted of 94.8% houses and 5.2% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 90.4% houses and 9.6% other dwellings.
-The home ownership level in Cecil Hills was 36.8%, with the remaining dwellings either mortgaged (48.4%) or rented (14.7%).
-The median monthly mortgage repayment in Cecil Hills was $2,167, lower than Sydney metro's average of $2,475.
-The median weekly rent figure in Cecil Hills was recorded at $550, compared to Sydney metro's $490.
-Nationally, Cecil Hills's mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Cecil Hills' dwelling structure, as per the latest Census, consisted of 94.8% houses and 5.2% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 90.4% houses and 9.6% other dwellings.
+Home ownership in Cecil Hills stood at 36.8%, with mortgaged dwellings at 48.4% and rented ones at 14.7%.
+The median monthly mortgage repayment was $2,167, lower than Sydney metro's average of $2,475.
+The median weekly rent figure in Cecil Hills was $550, higher than Sydney metro's $490.
+Nationally, Cecil Hills' mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing